 A St. Charles judge admits he made mistakes – but wearing an Elvis outfit wasn’t one of them

-In a legal filing on Monday, lawyers for Judge Matthew Thornhill claimed the state’s disciplinary commission had broken a confidentiality agreement when it released the now-viral photographs of Thornhill wearing the Elvis outfit.
+In a legal filing on Monday, lawyers for Judge Matthew Thornhill claim the state’s disciplinary commission broke a confidentiality agreement when it released the now-viral photographs of Thornhill wearing the Elvis outfit.

 Elvis-related complaints weren’t the only charges made against Thornhill.
 The state’s Commission on Retirement, Removal and Discipline of Judges accused him of violating the Supreme Court’s rules when he mentioned his political affiliation and campaigned for judge from the bench.
 Another charge detailed Thornhill’s attempt to involve himself directly in an adoption case.